Little Shop of Horrors (1986 film): Plot

 After Orin finishes with his masochistic patient, Arthur Denton, who had requested "a long, slow, root canal", Seymour draws a revolver on Orin, but cannot bring himself to use it.
 Orin, who abuses nitrous oxide, puts on a type of venturi mask to receive a constant flow of the gas, but breaks the valve, and Seymour watches as he asphyxiates.
 Seymour dismembers Orin's body and feeds it to Audrey II, which has grown to enormous size, but is unknowingly witnessed by Mushnik, who flees in fear.

 Audrey, feeling guilty over Orin's disappearance, is comforted by Seymour and the two admit their feelings for each other ("Suddenly, Seymour").
 That night, Mushnik confronts Seymour about Orin's death.
-He holds Seymour at gunpoint, demanding the plant for his own silence.
-Backed into a corner, Seymour begins to tell him how to care for Audrey II but before he can reveal the secret, the plant swallows Mushnik whole ("Suppertime").
+Holding Seymour at gunpoint, Mushnik threatens to turn Seymour over to the police but reconsiders and instead offers to stay silent and let Seymour flee Skid Row in exchange for the plant and its profits.
+As Audrey II opens its mouth to feed, Seymour begins to tell Mushnik how to care for the plant and backs him into the plant's reach.
+The plant swallows Mushnik whole ("Suppertime").

-Despite widespread success, Seymour worries about Audrey II's growth and unbridled appetite.
-Offered money and a contract for a botany TV show, Seymour becomes overwhelmed and decides to escape Skid Row with Audrey using money coming the next day, and leaving the plant to starve.
-After Audrey accepts Seymour's marriage proposal, Audrey II catches Seymour leaving and demands another meal: Seymour agrees, but insists on meat from a butcher.
-While Seymour is gone, the plant telephones Audrey, coaxes her into the shop, and then tries to eat her ("Suppertime II").
+Despite widespread success, Seymour worries about Audrey II's growth and unbridled appetite ("The Meek Shall Inherit").
+Torn between continuing his partnership with the plant and the thought of losing Audrey if he's no longer successful, Seymour becomes overwhelmed.
+Audrey congratulates Seymour on a contract for a botany TV show and tells Seymour the producers will return with the money the following day.
+Seeing a way out, Seymour proposes to Audrey, asking her to marry him that afternoon.
+He'll take the money in the morning and escape Skid Row with Audrey, leaving the plant to starve.
+After Audrey accepts Seymour's marriage proposal, Audrey II catches Seymour leaving and demands another meal: Seymour agrees but insists on meat from a butcher.
+While Seymour is gone, the plant telephones Audrey, coaxes her into the shop and attacks her ("Suppertime II").

+Theatrical ending

 Seymour, returning in time to save Audrey, escapes the store with her.
 Explaining that he fed the plant to become successful and win Audrey's heart, Seymour discovers she has always loved him ("Suddenly, Seymour" (reprise)).
 Approached by an executive named Patrick Martin from a botanical company, Seymour is offered a contract to breed Audrey II and sell the saplings worldwide.
 Horrified by the idea, Seymour drives Martin away and realizes he must destroy Audrey II for the sake of humanity.
 Returning to the shop, Seymour learns that Audrey II is actually an alien from outer space ("Mean Green Mother from Outer Space").
-Audrey II traps Seymour and destroys the shop.
-Seymour grabs an exposed electrical cable in the rubble and electrocutes Audrey II, resulting in an explosion.
-Leaving the destroyed shop, Seymour safely reunites with Audrey.
-The two wed and move to the suburbs.
-As they arrive at their new home, a smiling Audrey II bud can be seen among the flowers in their front yard.
+Audrey II then traps Seymour and destroys the shop, but Seymour retaliates by using an exposed electrical cable in the rubble to electrocute Audrey II, vanquishing him.
+Leaving the destroyed shop, Seymour safely reunites with Audrey and the two wed and move to the suburbs, where, unnoticed by the newlyweds, an Audrey II sprout lurks in their garden.